 Depending on your priorities, direct payment may not be an option.
 A next-best choice is to give to a local organization – state, county or city – whose goals line up with your priorities.
 The closer they are to home, the more likely that you have local knowledge of the effectiveness of their programs, through people you know.

-You should favor tax-exempt organizations, even if you don’t care about a tax deduction: because to obtain tax-exempt status, an organization needs to satisfy many logical-sounding requirements; it also opens itself to public disclosure and criminal prosecution if it cheats.
+You should favor tax-exempt organizations, even if you don’t care about a tax deduction: because to obtain tax-exempt status, an organization needs to satisfy many logical-sounding requirements.
+Also, it opens itself to public disclosure and criminal prosecution if it cheats.

 If you feel impelled to dig deeper, you can look at Form 990, which all tax-exempt charities file with the IRS.
 To help you interpret the form and extract key numbers such as fundraising costs and executive salaries, it’s helpful to consult a guide – for example, GuideStar’s “Highlights of Form 990” and FAQs.
 However, bear in mind that 990 mainly provides financial information and doesn’t speak to an organization’s effectiveness in carrying out its mission.

 What about organizations that cannot qualify, or choose not to qualify, for tax-exempt status?
 Are they necessarily evil actors?
 Can you be happy donating to them?

 Not necessarily.
 Donations to police and firefighters’ relief organizations don’t get a tax deduction because such groups provide benefits primarily to their own members rather than to the general public.
 Donations to groups that endorse political positions or candidates such as the League of Women Voters are similarly not tax deductible.
 (However, LWV has gathered its non-political activities into an Education Fund that is an approved tax-exempt charity.)
 Thus the lack of tax-exempt status should not automatically disqualify a charity from consideration, if you know that their work supports your personal values.